CommonsBuild/tec-shutdown/DEPLOYMENT_GUIDE.md

 - [ ] Contract is verified on Optimistic Etherscan
 - [ ] Owner address is correct (`owner()` view function)
 - [ ] Claim deadline is set correctly (`claimDeadline()` view function)
-- [ ] TokenManager address is correct
+- [ ] Source TEC Token address is correct
+- [ ] Snapshot token was created successfully at deployment
 - [ ] Redeemable tokens array is correct
 - [ ] Contract state is `configured` (1) immediately after deployment
 - [ ] All redeemable tokens are transferred to proxy contract